jdhernandezr1113/jdhernandezr1113/README.md

 ### Hola, soy Juan Diego👋
-Estudiante de ingenieria de sistemas 💻
+-Estudiante de ingenieria de sistemas 💻
-Universidad EAN
+-Universidad EAN

 <!--
 **jdhernandezr1113/jdhernandezr1113** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.